-Two tribes that traveled through the Big Bend area – Apache and Comanche – but most rock-art sites cannot be attributed to any one Indian group, with the drawings thought to have been done or added to by many different individuals.
+Two tribes traveled through the Big Bend area – Apache and Comanche – but most rock-art sites cannot be attributed to any one Indian group, with the drawings thought to have been done or added to by many different individuals.
 Both pictographs (painted images) and petroglyphs (images carved into rock) decorate the rock, the oldest of which are several thousand years old.

 Subscribe via Email